edelveart/modular_forms/README.md

 ## How to use?

 You can dive into the beauty of math, both in Ruby and Sonic Pi, creating music in real-time.
-Here’s a simple example of how to use **modular_forms** to generate a basic musical pattern:
+Here is a simple example of how to use **modular_forms** to generate a basic musical pattern:

 ```rb
 require 'modular_forms'